PSCF v1.3

 monomerId | int | monomer type index for all monomers in this block |

-length | real | length of this block |
+length | real | contour length of this block (thread model) |

 Example: As a simple example of a branched polymer, consider a pure melt of pure ABC star terpolymer that contains three chemically distinct blocks connected at a central junction, for which nBlock = 3.
 For simplicity, assume that the three blocks in this polymer have monomer types indices 0, 1 and 2.
 Let vertices 0, 1, and 2 represent the free ends of the blocks with monomer types 0, 1, and 2, respectively, and let vertex 3 be the central junction.
-For simplicity, we set the lengths of each block to 1.0.
-The Polymer block for such a star polymer within the parameter file would look like this:
+For simplicity, we use the thread model and set the lengths of each block to 1.0.

 Note that the type parameter must be explicitly set to "branched", because the type is set to linear by default.
 We have set phi = 1.0 in this example on the assumption that this is a one-component terpolymer melt, for which the volume fraction of this species must equal unity.

 Technical comment (for users who examine the source code): A class or class template named Block is also defined in every implementation-level namespace.
-All of the Block classes are subclasses of a base class named Pscf::BlockDescriptor.
-The data for each line of the "blocks" array is read in using an overloaded insertion (>>) operator for a BlockDescriptor, which defines the text representation of the data required in a single line of the "blocks" array.
+Each such Block class is a subclasses of a base class named Pscf::Edge.
+The data for each line of the "blocks" array is read in using an overloaded insertion (>>) operator for an Edge, which defines the text representation of the data required in a single line of the "blocks" array.
+The required text representation depends both on whether the block is part of a linear or branched polymer, and on whether the program is using the thread or bead model.
+A mixture may contain some polymers that are branched and others that are linear, but all polymers in a system must be treated using either the thread model or the bead model.

 Solvent blocks should be present if and only if the optional parameter nSolvent is present and is assigned a positive value.
 When nSolvent is absent, it is set to 0 by default.
 If nSolvent > 0, then exactly nSolvent Solvent blocks must appear within the Mixture block immediately after the Polymer blocks.